I Told You So

 Eena

-grasses pulled energy from their healer, soaking up the vitality needed to
+contacted the ground, grasses pulled energy from their healer, soaking up the

 The